gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 ### `opt` pass for the Program Dependence Graph (PDG)

-The Program Dependence Graph (PDG) is an abstraction over a C/C++ program which specifies its control and data dependencies in a graph data structure.
+The Program Dependence Graph (PDG)@program_mandering @kSplit @ptrsplit is an abstraction over a C/C++ program which specifies its control and data dependencies in a graph data structure.
 It can be used as a library that can be passed to `opt`, and with a LLVM representation of the program, generates an SMT representation of the program in `minizinc` which will be used for conflict analysis.